 After robbing the Texas & Pacific train on the bridge over Mary’s Creek near Benbrook on June 4, 1887 (see Part 1), the Burrow gang lay low for a while, mostly working cattle.
 Well, where’s the swag in that?
-That Benbrook MO—stopping the train on a trestle to restrict the movements of passengers and crew—had worked pretty well.
-So well that the Burrow gang decided to try it again.
+That Benbrook MO—stopping the train on a bridge to restrict the movements of passengers and crew—had worked pretty well.
+So well, in fact, that the Burrow gang decided to try it again.

 On September 20, 1887—fourteen weeks after the Benbrook robbery—the Burrow gang used the same MO to rob the same T&P train manned by the same crew at the same location—on the bridge over Mary’s Creek.
 Fort Worth Gazette clip is from September 23.